← All writing

 FP16 ceilingINT4 ceiling4-bit (you)

-Three series per device: FP16 ceiling, INT4 ceiling, and your chosen bit width.
-Sliding context length adds KV-cache bytes to the per-token read; on long contexts the cache eats into the gap that quantization opens.
+FP16 ceiling, INT4 ceiling, and your chosen bit width, per device.
+Slide the context length up and watch the KV cache close the gap that quantization just opened.

 70